 - Faculty needs assessment and analyzing university survey data for future program planning

-- Hosting Ivy Plus Directors of Academic Computing group (April 30- May 2)
+- Hosted Ivy Plus Directors of Academic Computing group (April 30- May 2)

-- Sakai updated to version 11.2 early January.
-Looking at Sakai UI/UX development and gradebook integration w/ SISS again.
+- Sakai UI/UX development and gradebook integration w/ SISS (in dev)

-- Learning Technologies Advisory Council met February 14, 2017
+- Learning Technologies Advisory Council – next meeting Aug 2017

-- OpenEdx pilot (Duke Extend) pilot wrapping up:
+- OpenEdx pilot (Duke Extend) pilot wrapped; moving to production:

 - Continuing pilot of ‘in-video quizzing’ tool PlayPosit.

-- Current DDI opportunities announced but formally planning the next theme to focus on Internet of Things (IoT).
+- Current DDI opportunities announced; focus shifting to Internet of Things (IoT).

 - New and recent Coursera courses:

-- Addressing Climate Change with Green Building Innovation (newly approved)
+- Addressing Climate Change with Green Building Innovation (launched July 17)